colinnewell/pwsafe-de-dup/README.md

 This is a toy project to help de-duplicate a Password Safe v3 file.

-The de-duplication is for literal complete duplicates.
+The de-duplication is for complete byte for byte duplicates.
 There's a situation where the client I use detects a conflict on merging 2 databases, and creates a duplicate record, not realising that that record already exists in the database.
 This means that over time you